 - Risk assessments are carried out and procedures are put in place to enable all children to participate.

 - However, if it is deemed that an intensive level of 1:1 support is required a parent or carer may be asked to accompany their child during the activity.

 As a school we are happy to discuss individual access requirements.
 Facilities we have at present include:

 - Ramps into school to make the building accessible to all.

-- 1 toilet has been adapted for disabled users.
+- 2 toilets have been adapted for disabled users.

 - Wide doors in all areas of the building.

 How will the school prepare and support my child when joining Stanwix Primary School or transferring to a new school?

 Many strategies are in place to enable the pupil’s transition to be as smooth as possible.
 These include: